liquibase/gradle-liquibase-plugin/README.md

 Liquibase Gradle Plugin
 -----------------------

 A plugin for [Gradle](http://gradle.org) that allows you to use [Liquibase](http://liquibase.org) to manage your database upgrades.
 This project was originally created by Tim Berglund, and is currently maintained by Steve Saliman.

 News
 ----

 **IMPORTANT:** Additional configuration will be required to use version 2.1.0+ of this plugin with Liquibase 4.4.0+.
 Liquibase now uses the picocli library to parse options, but for some reason that library isn't a transitive dependency of Liquibase itself, so if you want to use this plugin with Liquibase 4.4.0+, you'll have to add the `liquibaseRuntime 'info.picocli:picocli:4.6.1'` dependency to your build.gradle file.

-### October 20, 2022
+### February 20, 2022
 This version drops support for the older plugin id.
 To apply this plugin now, you must use `org.liquibase.gradle`.

 This version of the plugin now sends the newer kebab case commands to Liquibase when it detects newer versions in the classpath.
 For example, it uses `drop-all` when it detects version 4.4+ instead of the legacy `dropAll` command that it sends to older versions of Liquibase.

+This version a new `executeSqlFile` task for executing SQL from a file.
+The `executeSql` task now only executes the SQL given in the `liquibaseCommandValue` property, and `executeSqlFile` executes the SQL given in the filename specified by the `liquibaseCommandValue` property.

 This version also adds support for supplying an output file, to tasks that use one, with the `-PliquibaseOutputFile=someFile` property.